Can Fibroid Surgery Risk Spreading Cancer?

 - by: Admin

 For most women with Uterine Fibroids, cancer is not an issue because fibroids are essentially benign growths in the uterus that can be removed or shrunk.
-However, in extremely rare cases, instead of a non-cancerous growth, women may be dealing with a type of cancer known as a uterine sarcoma.
+However, in extremely rare cases, instead of a non-cancerous growth, women may be dealing with a type of cancer known as uterine sarcoma.
 Unfortunately for these women, there is no definite way of knowing prior to surgery if the tumor is benign or cancerous.

 Typical Fibroid Surgery

 When undergoing a hysterectomy or myomectomy through the laparoscope, a device known as a morcellator breaks up tissue into tiny pieces that can then be removed through a small incision.
-After surgery, study of the tissue can indicate if cancerous cells are present.
+After surgery, the study of the tissue can indicate if cancerous cells are present.
 When the morcellator cuts tissue to extract it, small pieces of a cancerous growth have the potential to spread.

 Due to growing concern, the FDA investigated the correlation between women diagnosed with uterine sarcoma and those who have received this procedure.
 Through public hearings with gynecologists and manufacturers of the morcellators, the FDA has asked for further studies and for gynecologists to discuss with their patients the small possible risk involved with the use of morcellators before proceeding with surgery.